lumirelle/demo-verify-deps-before-run/README.md

 [![License][license-src]][license-href]

-A demo of script to port PNPM's verify deps before run to NPM & Yarn.
+A demo of script to port PNPM's verify deps before run to NPM & Yarn with zero-dependency.

 ## Background